800 Character Traits: The Ultimate List (+ How to Develop a Good Character Step-by-Step)

 - Actions speak louder than abstract ideas.

-Anyone (or any company) can claim or aspire to “tolerance” or “equality”.
-But it’s not till those values are expressed consistently and instinctively in their actions that they become traits.
-And it’s not till they become traits that they impact you and the people around you.
+Anyone can claim or aspire to “tolerance” or “equality.”
+But it’s not until those values are expressed through actions that they become traits.
+And it’s not until they become traits that they impact you and the people around.

-When we focus on values there’s a tendency to talk a lot then “set and forget”.
-We decide to be “kind”, “generous” and “loving”.
-We may even write those words down.
-But until we change how we act in times that demand them, core values are no more than ideas.
+When you focus on values, there’s a tendency to talk a lot, then “set and forget.”
+You decide to be “kind,” “generous” and “loving.”
+You may even write those words down.
+But until you change how you act them out when it matters, core values are no more than ideas.

-That’s why we focus on traits.
+That’s why here, we focus on character traits.
 Obsessing over values is like getting distracted by the half-way line when your gaze should be fixed on the end-zone.

 Personality Traits vs. Character Traits

-The second important distinction is between personality and character traits.
+The second important distinction is between personality traits and character traits.

-We all know people (including ourselves) whose “true colours” don’t always match their veneers, who care more about being seen as “modest”, “unselfish” or “thoughtful” than about actually being those things or who put on good acts but betray their true hearts under pressure.
+We all know people whose appearances don’t always match their “true colours.”
+Who care more about being seen as “modest,” “selfless” or “thoughtful” than about being those things.
+Who put on good acts but betray their heart under pressure.

-This is the essential division between personality and character traits.
-Personality traits describe what you do, character traits describe who you are and when the stakes are high or your ability to fake it is low, character always wins out.
+This is the essential division between personality traits and character traits.
+Personality traits describe what you do, character traits describe who you are.

 Character Traits Definition

 That’s why I focus on character traits.
-Our goal here today isn’t to teach you to say pretty words or become a good actor.
-Our goal is to teach you to reforge the core of your being.
+I’m not here to teach you to say pretty words or become a good actor.
+The goal is to help you redefine the core of your being.

-Core values are theoretical ideals, positive personality traits can be simulated but positive character traits go right to the heart of us.
-They’re deep-seated, long-term patterns of action, reaction and compromise that become especially hard to fake when we’re stressed out or tired.
+Core values are theoretical ideas, positive personality traits can be simulated but positive character traits go right to the heart of us.
+They’re deep-seated, long-term patterns of action, reaction and compromise that become hard to fake when we’re stressed out or tired.

 List of Positive Character Traits: 99 Examples and Definitions To Help You Get Started

-Another great way to understand traits is with lots of characteristics examples.
+Another great way to understand traits is with a lot of examples.